RSB could not exist without its members.

 “At Solidaridad we believe that moving from petroleum based fossil fuels to renewable energy is a bold step forward towards ensuring a sustainable future.
 Accelerating the actualisation of this vision requires audacious initiatives driven by partnerships.
 The RSB platform provides a great opportunity for innovative partnerships for impact”. – Nqobizitha Ndlovu, Regional Climate Innovation Lead, Solidaridad Network – Southern Africa

-RSB’s commitment to working in Africa is advanced by our collaboration with WWF South Africa, in a project supported by the Boeing Global Engagement Portfolio.
+RSB’s commitment to working in Africa is advanced by our collaboration with WWF South Africa, in a project supported by the The Boeing Company.
 Fuelling the Sustainable Bioeconomy aims to help the aviation industry and the wider bioeconomy sector play a leading role in tackling the threat of climate change, creating jobs, stimulating economic growth, developing rural livelihoods and protecting the environment.
 Ethiopia and South Africa are key focus areas for the implementation of the project – with regional impact also expected.

 “ICENECDEV is proud to join RSB’s network to contribute and advance the transition towards green and low carbon economy within the context of the Paris Climate Agreement and the 2030 Agenda for Sustainable Development and the Sustainable Development Goals(SDGs).” – Eric Fongoh, General Co-Ordinator, ICENECDEV